-The United Kingdom won the Battle of Britain because of the brave RAF pilots, known as The Few, who never gave up and refused to surrender.
+The United Kingdom won the Battle of Britain because of the brave Royal Air Force (RAF) pilots, known as The Few, who never gave up and refused to surrender.
 They were also aided by strategic mistakes and intelligence mishaps by the Germans.

-The United Kingdom’s victory in the Battle of Britain was the first major defeat for Nazi Germany, prevented the German’s from getting air superiority and prevent an invasion of the United Kingdom by German armed forces.
+The United Kingdom’s victory in the Battle of Britain was the first major defeat for Nazi Germany.
+It prevented the Germans from getting air superiority and eliminated the possibility an invasion of the United Kingdom by German armed forces.

 The primary goal for Adolf Hitler and Nazi Germany was to force Britain into a peace agreement.

 The Battle of Britain was fought entirely by aircraft, either by bombing or air-to-air combat.

 The Battle of Britain resulted in 38,353 casualties, 35,033 for the United Kingdom and 3,320 for Nazi Germany.